RicardoDav/javascript-prep-0923-code-solutions/prep-javascript-arrays/prep-javascript-arrays-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

-- What is the principal use of arrays?
+- What is the principal use of arrays? a special variable to hold more than one value

-- Describe the syntax (structure) of array-literals in JavaScript.
+- Describe the syntax (structure) of array-literals in JavaScript. const array_name = [item1, item2, ...];

 - What number represents the **first** index of an array?
+0

-- How can you access the last element of an array?
+- How can you access the last element of an array? array [array.lenght - 1]

 ## Notes